 First, define your market as accurately as possible.
 Everybody isn’t a target audience, you should be more specific.
 You must have a deeper understanding of exactly who you’re selling to.

-For example, instead of all women in the whole country of China, it may be better to target only the women with above-average incomes and have kids.
+For example, instead of all women in the whole country of China, it may be better to target only women with above-average incomes and kids.
 Instead of all men, it may be divorced men in their 40s with six-figure salaries.
 The more specific you get, the more accurately you’ll be able to target your sales and marketing efforts, choosing the sales channels most receptive to your product.

 Let the Chinese consumers meet your brand

 Next, you will need to learn how to bring your shampoo to the Chinese market.
 You can begin by selling directly to end-users.
 Why?
 This will give you a perspective of the demand for your product.
 It will also create referenceable customers that you can contact for product and packaging feedback before you hit the bigger leagues.
 So where can you reach your end-users?
 The web is one highly effective channel, and you can reach your market through your own website and webshop.

 Another advantage is that you could get feedback on your shampoo brand.
 Once you received this you will probably refine your packaging and price point, thus finishing touches.

 After this, you can start with small, independently owned, local stores.
 It’s a good idea to start with them before hitting larger chain stores because it’s easier to get in touch with the direct decision-maker, and they’re more inclined to take on new, unique or hard-to-find items to differentiate themselves from larger stores.
-To sell to these retailers, be prepared and bring a product sell sheet, photos, product samples (if possible), and a succinct introductory letter to explain what’s in it for them, highlighting your product’s profit margin, features, and benefits, and proven sales record.
+To sell to these retailers, be prepared and bring a product sell sheet, photos, product samples (if possible), and a succinct introductory letter to explain what’s in it for them, highlighting your product’s profit margin, features, benefits, and proven sales record.

 Collaborating with retailers